learn-co-curriculum/dsc-statistical-power-lab/README.md

 # Plot a sample size X Power line graph
 ```

-This output indicates that in order to get the required power (80%) to detect a difference of 0.17, you would need considerably higher number of patients.
+This output indicates that in order to get the required power (80%) to detect a difference of 0.17, you would need a considerably higher number of patients.

 ## BONUS: Investigating the Relationship Between Power, Sample Size and Effect Size

-You've seen how to calculate power given alpha, sample size and effect size.
+You've seen how to calculate power given alpha, sample size, and effect size.
 To further investigate this relationship, it is interesting to plot the relationship between power and sample size for various effect sizes.

 To do this, run multiple simulations for varying parameters.
 Then store the parameters and plot the resulting dataset.
 Specifically: